Code-Institute-Community/business-analysis-project/README.md

 A Collaborative Open-Source Project where we are looking for a way to put regional Irish IT businesses into clusters based on their services/products.
 The information about their services/products should be found on their website, but are not in a format it can be used for applications.

+# Prerequisists

+- Python 3.8+
+- MongoDB (either an ATLAS instance or locally installed)

+# How to run the project

+1) Create a new `env.py` file with the content from the `env.py.sample` file.
+Update the `MONGO_URI` and `MONGO_DBNAME` if necessary.
+1) Install the requirements (optionally create a new virtual environment )
+1) Start the app running `pyhton3 run.py` from the terminal

 # Challenge

 - The primary challenge is to query an existing company name dataset, find their website, extract the relevant data which can be queried by search.